learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 # Take the mean of each group
 CO2_monthly_mean = None

-# Get the first 10 elements of resulting time series
+# Display the first 10 elements of resulting time series

 ```